-The European Digital Forum is a think tank led by the Lisbon Council and Nesta, in collaboration with the Startup Europe Partnership and the European Commission.
+The European Digital Forum is a think tank led by the Lisbon Council and Nesta, in collaboration with the European Commission's Startup Europe Initiative.
 Founding partners include Banco Bilbao Vizcaya Argentaria (BBVA) and the European Investment Fund.
 Accenture serves as partner.

 The European Digital Forum is a first-of-its kind think tank dedicated to empowering tech entrepreneurs and growing Europe’s digital economy.
 The European Digital Forum gives a voice in public policy to the continent’s most enterprising and innovative entrepreneurs.

 The European Digital Forum aspires to become Europe’s leading think tank and policy network on digital economy and digital entrepreneurship issues.
 It is designed as a “broad church,” meaning that it will seek to take digital economy issues – which are oftentimes seen as niche or sectoral in nature – and place them squarely in the wider economic context.

 The European Digital Forum aims to deliver thought leadership in transforming the European economy “from coal and steel to wired and digital.”
 A crucial element in this transformation is encouraging Europeans to become web entrepreneurs, supporting technology startups and engaging with established corporate players, with the overall purpose to intellectually engage and inspire a new generation of leaders and doers.
 Against this backdrop, the European Digital Forum is uniquely positioned at the interface of technology/tech entrepreneurship/innovation and public policy.

 The day-to-day operations of the European Digital Forum are managed by the Lisbon Council and Nesta, two of Europe’s leading innovation think tanks.